-Take a look at this SoMoLo profile generated by Commerce in Motion and keep reading to learn more:
+Take a look at this profile generated by Commerce in Motion and keep reading to learn more:

 According to authors Simonson and Rosen, consumers today are driven to purchase decisions by the impact of prior preferences and experiences (P), information from marketers (M), and input from other people and information services (O).

-Companies are even using SoMoLo data to develop Next Best Offers (see above) that are targeted to specific customers at the right time, at the right place, through the right channel.
+Companies are even using data to develop Next Best Offers (see above) that are targeted to specific customers at the right time, at the right place, through the right channel.
 Retail giants like Walmart have even begun to acquire social media companies like startup Kosmix to help them reach customers and implement strategy.

 As seen in the infographic above, 50% of Americans had a smartphone by Christmas 2012, and this number grows daily.

-82% of smartphone owners always have their phone in hand while they shop in stores, and 55% believe that their mobile devices are “indispensable” and make them more efficient.
+82% of smartphone owners always have their phone in hand while they shop in stores, and 55% believe that their devices are "indispensable" and make them more efficient.
 Consumers are constantly connected and can look up product reviews, find in-depth information, and share experiences with the touch of a button.